infinyon/data-engineering-workshop/03-01-2023-best-practice/README.md

 Please follow the instruction in [InfinyOn Cloud](https://www.fluvio.io/docs/get-started/cloud/) to set up your InfinyOn Cloud account.

+# City of Helsinki's Transportation Data

+Helisnki City provides real-time transportation data via MQTT broker.
+The data is in JSON format.
+The data is available at `mqtt://mqtt.hsl.fi`.
+Please see [Helsinki City's MQTT documentation](https://digitransit.fi/en/developers/apis/4-realtime-api/vehicle-positions/) for more information.

 # Start MQTT Connector

 Start an MQTT Connector to connect to the City of Helsinki's transportation data in real-time via their MQTT broker.